quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 RELIABLE_RESET_STREAM frames contain the following fields:

-Stream ID:  A variable-length integer encoding of the stream ID of
+Stream ID:  A variable-length-encoded integer encoding of the stream ID of
       the stream being terminated.

-Application Protocol Error Code:  A variable-length integer
+Application Protocol Error Code:  A variable-length-encoded integer
     containing the application protocol error code (see Section 20.2) that indicates why the stream is being closed.

-Final Size:  A variable-length integer indicating the final size of
+Final Size:  A variable-length-encoded integer indicating the final size of
     the stream by the RESET_STREAM sender, in units of bytes; see (Section 4.5 of {{!RFC9000}}).

-Reliable Size:  A variable-length integer indicating the amount of
+Reliable Size:  A variable-length-encoded integer indicating the amount of
     data that needs to be delivered to the application before the error code can be surfaced, in units of bytes.